 Other Non-Governmental Material Newspapers: There are a variety of newspapers available, arranged by city of publication, county of publication, and title of the newspaper.
 Some examples of newspapers available are Voice of the People, 1901-1904, a newspaper published in Atlanta by Bishop Henry McNeal Turner as the monthly organ of the Colored National Emigration Association (Georgia Archives Microfilm #60/22); and The Athens Blade, 1879-1880, which published religious and social news about blacks in Athens and some surrounding counties.
 (Georgia Archives Microfilm #91/72)

 Cemeteries and Churches: The Archives has a variety of church records available in original format and on microfilm.
 These collections are available by denomination, by geographic location, and under the subject heading “Afro-Americans–Churches & Synagogues”.
 The researcher should keep in mind that many churches in Georgia had both white and black members, and in some cases, slaves and/or freedmen were not allowed to have a separate church body.
 Church minutes usually list members, and often indicate race and legal status (free or slave).

 City Directories: Available mainly for Atlanta (1853-1990), but a few are available for other cities in Georgia.
 In these directories, there are alphabetical and geographic listings of residents, with the race of the individual noted.
 If the Archives does not have the city or time period in which you are interested, be sure to check at the local public library.

-Secondary Sources: The Archives has books and periodicals on a wide range of subjects in Georgia History.
+The Archives has books and periodicals on a wide range of subjects in Georgia History.
 Search our book catalog (GIL).